approvals/ApprovalTests.cpp/doc/BuildingDocumentation.md

 ## Introduction

-The majority of the documentation in ApprovalTests.cpp is in Markdown format.
+The majority of the documentation in ApprovalTests.cpp is in maintained in Markdown format.

-However, for a nicer user experience, that documentation is also published on Read the Docs, at [approvaltestscpp.readthedocs.io](https://approvaltestscpp.readthedocs.io/en/latest/).
+However, for a nicer user experience, that documentation is also generated with Sphinx and then published on Read the Docs, at
+[approvaltestscpp.readthedocs.io](https://approvaltestscpp.readthedocs.io/en/latest/).

+In most cases, it is sufficient to edit the Markdown files, and the Read the Docs site will take care of itself, as soon as changes are pushed to GitHub.

+This page describes the machanics of the documentation processes, in case they need to be worked on in future.

+## Overview

 The mechanism for that publishing is based on Sy Brand's [Clear, Functional C++ Documentation with Sphinx + Breathe + Doxygen + CMake](https://devblogs.microsoft.com/cppblog/clear-functional-c-documentation-with-sphinx-breathe-doxygen-cmake/).

+That article gives an excellent summary of the technologies and techniques involved.

 ## Required Tools